Kejoko/juniper/README.md

 # juniper
 Experimentation with graphics and games

+### Dependencies
+This project is dependent upon a couple libraries.
+It is best if you install them manually but the Setup.sh script may help if you do not have them installed already.

 ### app
 The app directory contains all of the source code for the application implementing the juniper engine.